LintaoAmons/bookmarks.nvim/README.md

 return {
   "LintaoAmons/bookmarks.nvim"
   dependencies = {
-    {"stevearc/dressing.nvim"} -- to have the same UI shown in the GIF }
+    {"stevearc/dressing.nvim"} -- optional: to have the same UI shown in the GIF }
 }
 ```